 If your grades don’t currently meet the entry requirements for a US or UK university, we can help you too.

-Through Kaplan, you can study a degree preparation programme known as a pathway course.
+Through Kaplan, you can study a degree preparation course.
 This will help you to improve your English language level, academic skills and subject knowledge so you can gain entry to a degree in the USA or UK.
-When you successfully pass your programme, you’re guaranteed entry to your chosen degree!
+When you successfully pass your programme at the required level, you’re guaranteed entry to your chosen degree!

 Why not get started by browsing your degree options below?
 Alternatively, if you’d like to know more about how we can help you, feel free to contact us and we’ll be happy to advise you.